ahammadnafiz/ahammadnafiz.github.io/_posts/2024-04-21-Mastering-teration-in-Python-A-Comprehensive-Guide.md

 ![Mastering Iteration in Python](assets/Posts/Mastering Iteration in Python.png) _Mastering Iteration in Python_

-## Understanding Iteration
+## Step 1: Understanding Iteration

-At its core, iteration involves the repetitive execution of a block of code for each item in a sequence, such as a list, tuple, string, or any other iterable object.
-It's like going through a list of tasks and performing each one systematically.
-Let's illustrate this with a simple example:
+Before we delve into iterators, let's first understand the concept of iteration.
+Iteration is the process of going through a sequence of items one by one.
+In Python, we can iterate over various data structures like lists, tuples, dictionaries, and more.

+Here's an example:

 ```python
 numbers = [1, 2, 3]